The Shareholder Rights and Activism Review: Canada

 The global disruption caused by the covid-19 pandemic in 2020 drastically altered the plans and expectations of companies and shareholders.
 The transformation of the economy as a result of the pandemic and the ongoing reopening will undoubtedly result in both winners and losers with companies that have not adjusted to the changing landscape facing greater pressures.

 Both the pandemic and recent anti-racism protests in the United States and around the world have also started to turn the spotlight on the social responsibilities of corporations.
 Viewing corporations and private enterprises independently of their relationships with government and wider society has become untenable and business leaders and boards are taking note.
 Boards will undoubtedly be facing increased expectations from institutional shareholders and other stakeholders that corporations should pay more than lip service to their ESG initiatives.
 In particular, corporations will likely face greater expectations in addressing racial diversity and the elimination of anti-black systemic racism.

-1 Alex Moore is a partner and Galen Miller is an associate at Blake, Cassels & Graydon LLP.
+1 Alex Moore is a partner at Blake, Cassels & Graydon LLP in Toronto, Canada.

 2 The leading corporate statute in Canada is the Canada Business Corporations Act, R.S.C.
 1985, C.-44 (CBCA).
 Provincial and territorial corporate statutes are largely consistent with the CBCA on the issues discussed in this chapter.
 Unless otherwise indicated, descriptions of the rights and obligations of companies and shareholders under corporate laws in this chapter refer to rights and obligations under the CBCA.